datasciencecampus/optimus/README.md

 you are not working in optimus directly then it is recommended to use this script to download the model and then you can move it to be local to your working directory.

+### Quick Start example

+There is a quick start example script that demonstrates how to use the pipeline called `example.py` in the root directory.
+The final dataset is written to `optimus_results.csv` also in the root directory.

 ## How to use the python module